Classical Music Composition Using State Space Models: Time Series Model Likelihoods

+In our case $m=3$ and the number of states in each chain may vary.
+In our application the FHMM allows us to model different dynamic processes independently and combine them to form a generated piece of music.

+{\em LHMMs} are complex models based on stacking HMMs and at each layer a standard HMM is learned on top of the previous layers \citep{Oliver:EtAl:2004}.
+The lowest level is a standard HMM.
+Once this HMM is trained the most likely sequence of hidden states is calculated and then used as observations for the HMM in the next layer.
+We considered three layers of HMMs, all with the same number of possible hidden states.

+{\em TVAR} models \citep{Prado:West:2010} are able to model non-stationarity and longer dependence between note pitches over time.
+From both a musical and modeling perspective, we expect the note pitches for each piece to be volatile over time.
+The TVAR model for a sequence $(X_1,...,X_T)$ is specified as

+where the variance $\sigma(t/n)$ is time varying, $\varepsilon_t$ can also be time varying, and the parameters $\theta_j ((t-1)/T)$ are also time varying.
+We used forward filtering to fit each TVAR model and backwards sampling \citep{Prado:West:2010} was used to generate new pieces.
+The order and discount factors of the TVAR models were selected by a grid-search to maximize the marginal likelihood.
+The orders of the TVAR models ranged from 7 to 14, depending on the training piece.
+Since the note pitch values were discrete (rather than continuous) and only certain note pitches occurred in the original piece, the generated note pitches were binned to the nearest pitch that occurred in the original piece.

+{\em TSHMMs} impose a hierarchical structure on the hidden states by considering two hidden states $r,s$ where $s_t$ is conditionally dependent on both its previous state $s_{t-1}$ and the current state of $r$, while $r_t$ is only dependent on its previous state $r_{t-1}$.
+The likelihood for this model is

+A derivation of the Baum-Welch Algorithm for parameter inference for this model is given below.

-For the HMM with two hidden states, $R_{1:n}$ and $S_{1:n}$ are the hidden states, see \autoref{two_hidden}.
+$R_{1:n}$ and $S_{1:n}$ are the hidden states.
 Each state in the hidden process $S_{1:n}$ can take on one of $m_1$ possible values, while each state in the hidden process $R_{1:n}$ can take on one of $m_2$ possible values.
 The length of both series is still $n$.
 We define the following parameters:

 The constraints are $\sum_j C_{ij} = 1, \sum_l D_{jkl} = 1.$

 Let $\theta = (\pi, A, B, C, D)$ be the model parameters, where $\pi$ and $B$ are the initial state distribution and emission distribution, respectively, as defined for the first order HMM.
 Let $\theta^{(t)}$ be the current values of these parameters at time $t$ in the Baum-Welch Algorithm.
 Define $c$ to be a constant.
 Then, the auxiliary function for the E step of the update Baum-Welch Algorithm for the HMM with two hidden states can be written as: